michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 53. You want to avoid a single hot partition key.
 You can use a partition key with <b>pre-calculated</b> or random suffixes.
 We don't want prefix, a suffix appends the value to the end, which makes it easier to read.

 54. How to view the logged information in an easy manner?
-Open the freb.xsl file, failed request traces are stored in XML files named fr###.xml
+Open the <b>freb.xsl</b> file, failed request traces are stored in XML files named fr###.xml

 55. Sharding pattern is used for splitting data across databases, disks, files, or partitions.
-It can prevent Azure Cosmos DB from being overloaded. this pattern can resolve database issues for SQL and NoSQL but not MySQL
+It can prevent Azure Cosmos DB from being overloaded.
+<b>Sharding pattern can resolve database issues for SQL and NoSQL but not MySQL</b>

 56. to build cluster named NutexAKSCluster for the resourcegroup test: `az aks create --name NutexAKSCluster --resource-group test`